dalhaldalha/Projects/3-column preview card/README.md

 ### Continued development

-I want to practice more with harder projects in the future.
+I need more practice with harder projects in the future.

 ## Author